-Pros and cons: Virtual assistant tasks can differ from client to client, keeping things fresh and interesting.
+Virtual assistant tasks can differ from client to client, keeping things fresh and interesting.
 There are no set requirements, so you can make this job whatever you want (within reason).

 Plus, due to the nature of the work, virtual assistant jobs can lead to long-term working relationships — which means less marketing work on your part once you have a client roster.

-Web Design And Maintenance
+Web Design and Maintenance

 Businesses can’t survive in today’s environment without a website.
 As a web designer/developer, you’ll be in charge of crafting smooth, intuitive websites that reflect your clients’ respective brands and earn them more revenue.

-Pros and cons: Web design and maintenance are in high demand, and with programs like WordPress, you no longer need coding knowledge to get started.
+Web design and maintenance are in high demand, and with programs like WordPress, you no longer need coding knowledge to get started.
 After building the sites, you can spend a few hours each week maintaining them and earn a lot of nearly-passive income.

 How much you can earn: Most web designers earn $20 to $45 per hour.
 You’ll earn towards the lower end with little experience or coding knowledge, although it’s still good money.
 Learning to code and becoming proficient in certain software programs will drive that rate up.

 Writing is one of the broadest and most accessible side hustles available.
-Businesses in all industries often don’t have time to create content, so they hire writers to do so.
-Blogs also employ freelance writers to a large degree.
-If you’re passionate about a topic, there are plenty of blogs in that niche looking for writers.
+Businesses in all industries need to create content, and they increasingly hire freelancer writers for that purpose.

+How much you can earn: Writing has a wide pay range, as there are many types.
+Beginners can expect around five cents per word for blog posts and other relatively straightforward forms of writing.
 As you gain expertise in your niche, you can raise your rates.
-Additionally, you can take on more advanced freelancing projects and earn $0.15 per word or more — whitepapers, sales pages, and email campaigns are a few forms of writing that pay well.
+Additionally, you can take on more advanced freelancing projects and earn up to 15 cents per word or more.
+White papers, sales pages and email campaigns are a few forms of writing that pay especially well.